The hardest decision you have at Trouters Patagonia is whether to do a wade trip or a float trip.

 Lower Nireguao:

 Several miles of semi-arid cut bank pasture land.
 With an increase of biblical proportions over the last half dozen years of the hopper population, and an exponential increase in the number of spawning king salmon, there is certainly no shortage of food for these trout.
 This stream is well suited to the beginner as well as the advanced angler.
 The beginner, with a short cast and a hopper/dropper rig can expect numerous small fish.
 As the anglers ability to make longer, more accurate casts increases, so does the size of the fish, some of which are well over 20 inches.
-During the summer season (until the end of February) this is hopper and Brown trout country.
-Starting the first week of March, the Kings move onto the redds and Rainbows come up out of the main stem (Manihuales).
-Using egg patterns, thrown at the tails of the Kings, it's a 50/50 Brown and Bow show.
+During the summer season (until the end of February) this is hopper and brown trout country.
+Starting the first week of March, the Kings move onto the redds and rainbows come up out of the main stem (Manihuales).
+Using egg patterns, thrown at the tails of the Kings, it's a 50/50 brown and rainbow show.
 It's not uncommon to land fish over the 20 inch mark (size is increasing yearly due to both the increase in hoppers and Kings.)

 • River Width: 50-80 feet